bigstevo/cs2autoexec/README.md

-# STEVE'S CS2 BIG CONFIG
+# STEVE CS2 CONFIG

 ## Summary
 Personal CS2 configuration file.
+Sets all preferences and custom controls.

 Commands and variables can be referenced [here.](https://developer.valvesoftware.com/wiki/List_of_Counter-Strike_2_console_commands_and_variables)